-The authorities across many states, including Colorado, began a campaign against methamphetamine abuse in the early 2000s.
-Public service campaigns featuring graphic depictions of the side effects of methamphetamine abuse, such as “meth mouth,” led to better awareness of the potential devastating effects of abusing the drug.
+Authorities across many states, including Colorado, began a campaign against methamphetamine abuse in the early 2000s.
+Public service campaigns featuring graphic depictions of the side effects of methamphetamine abuse, such as “meth mouth,” led to better awareness of the potentially devastating effects of abusing the drug.

 In 2002, there were 401 meth labs seized by authorities in Colorado.
 In 2017, only two labs were seized by authorities.

 Mexican cartels now appear to supply a good portion of the meth sold in Colorado.
 These cartels have been able to decrease the price of the drug and increase its purity.
 This more potent form of meth is more likely to lead to overdose.